SimonGreenhill/COEDLSS/README.md

 ``[ ] By how much?``

-The AICM is the simplest way to compare models at the moment, but the current gold standard (as of last month) is an approach called `Nested Sampling` but it needs more work and can take a bit of time to run.
+The AICM is the simplest way to compare models at the moment, but the current gold standard is an approach called `Nested Sampling` but it needs more work and can take a bit of time to run.
 For publication you should run a Nested Sampling following this tutorial: <https://github.com/BEAST2-Dev/nested-sampling>

 # 6. Subgrouping of Polynesian Languages: